-Chris Prater concentrates his practice on complex commercial litigation with special focus on defending efforts to enforce restrictive covenants and prosecuting false advertising claims under the Lanham Act.
-He also has substantial experience pursuing appeals and litigating claims involving defamation, the Fair Labor Standards Act, deceptive trade practices, internal corporate disputes, and other complex business claims.
+Chris Prater is the Managing Partner of the Firm’s Fort Lauderdale office.
+Mr. Prater concentrates his practice on complex commercial litigation with special focus on defending high stakes non-compete and trade secret cases.
+Chris also has substantial experience pursuing appeals and litigating claims involving defamation, the Fair Labor Standards Act, deceptive trade practices, internal corporate disputes, and other complex business claims.
 Chris aggressively pursues all possible claims and defenses for his clients and prides himself on his ability to negotiate the resolution of highly contentious litigation.

 After growing up in Missouri, Chris earned his B.A. in political science from the University of Arkansas.
 He then attended the University of Miami School of Law where he graduated magna cum laude and was elected to Order of the Coif.
 During law school, he was a member of the moot court team, served as a judicial intern for Florida’s Third District Court of Appeal, and was a law clerk at prestigious boutique firms including Podhurst Orseck, P.A.
 After law school, he litigated complex medical malpractice and other personal injury cases for three years before joining the Firm.
 Chris has been recognized as a Super Lawyers Rising Star since 2019.

 - United States District Court for the Middle District of Florida

 - United States District Court for the Southern District of Florida

 - United States District Court for the District of Colorado

 - United States Court of Appeals for the Eleventh Circuit

 - Valerius de Cortes v.
 Brickell Investment Realty, LLC, et al., 21-21109-CIV (S.D.
 Fla.
 2021) (denying motion to dismiss false advertising and defamation per se claims based on statements that Plaintiff had retired and violated restrictive covenants).